-8.1 Service User / Family And Whanau Involvement
+8.1 Service User / Family / And Whanau

-Service users, family and whanau members and advocates should be central to service delivery.
+Unless otherwise directed by the Court, service users, family and whanau members and advocates should be central to service delivery.
 This requires:

-- The service user be given an opportunity to identify who to include or exclude from their assessment process - The service user, family and whanau members and advocates be provided information regarding how they can be involved in the processes - The service users, family and whanau members and advocates be notified of complaint procedures. - Mäori Service Plans focused on removing barriers to access and promoting participation for Mäori service users and their family or whanau including staff development and organisation responsiveness outcomes.
+- The service user be given an opportunity to identify who to include or exclude from their assessment process - The service user, family and whanau members and advocates be provided information regarding how they can be involved in the processes - The service users, family and whanau members and advocates be notified of complaint procedures

+Mäori Service Plans focused on removing barriers to access and promoting participation for Mäori service users and their family or whanau including staff development and organisation responsiveness outcomes.